-- PACE authentication method [BSI_TR-03110-1] with following properties: - It uses an MRZ or a Card Access Number. - The cryptographic method for confidentiality is AES/CBC or 3DES/CBC provided by F.Crypto. - The cryptographic method for authenticity is CMAC or Retail-MAC provided by F.Crypto.

-- On error (wrong MAC, wrong challenge) the user role is not identified/authenticated. - On success the session keys are created and stored for Secure Messaging. - Keys and data in transient memory are overwritten after usage. - Secure Messaging with following properties: - The cryptographic method for confidentiality is AES/CBC or 3DES/CBC provided by F.Crypto. - The cryptographic method for authenticity is CMAC or Retail-MAC provided by F.Crypto. - In a Secure Messaging protected command the method for confidentiality and the method for authenticity must be present. - The Secure Messaging session is limited by a Secure Messaging counter of 500.000; the decrease of the counter is depending on the length of the command and response APDUs. - The initialization vector is a zero-IV for 3DES encryption and an encrypted Send Sequence Counter (SSC) for AES encryption, CMAC and Retail-MAC. - A session key is used. - On any command that is not protected correctly with the session keys these are overwritten according to FIPS 140-2 [FIPS_140-2] (or better) and a new PACE authentication is required. - Keys and data in transient memory are overwritten after usage. - PACE Chip Authentication Mapping can optionally be used to authenticate the chip. - 4.
-Active Authentication with following properties: - According to [ICAO_9303] using RSA or ECDSA from F.IC_CL. - 5.
-Chip Authentication with following properties: - According to TR-03110 [BSI_TR-03110-1] using DH or ECDH from F.IC_CL. - A usage counter of 50.000 prevents the unlimited usage of the key. - Session keys are created and stored for Secure Messaging replacing existing session keys. - The Secure Messaging session is limited by a Secure Messaging counter of 500.000; the decrease of the counter is depending on the length of the command and response APDUs. - Keys and data in transient memory are overwritten after usage. - 6.
-Terminal Authentication with following properties: - According to TR03110 [BSI_TR-03110-1] checking certificates with RSA or ECDSA from F.IC_CL. - It uses a challenge from the MRTD. - Usable only in a Secure Messaging session with Chip Authentication key or after PACE Chip Authentication Mapping with Secure Messaging established by the PACE protocol. - It distinguishes between the roles: - Country Verifier Certification Authority. - Domestic and foreign Document Verifier. - Domestic and foreign Extended Inspection System. - Update of CVCA certificate is allowed for CVCA.
+- PACE authentication method [BSI\TR-03110-1] with following properties: - It uses an MRZ or a Card Access Number. - The cryptographic method for confidentiality is AES/CBC or 3DES/CBC provided by F.Crypto and F.IC\CL. - The cryptographic method for authenticity is CMAC or Retail-MAC provided by F.Crypto. - On error (wrong MAC, wrong challenge) the user role is not identified/authenticated. - On success the session keys are created and stored for Secure Messaging. - Keys and data in transient memory are overwritten after usage. - Secure Messaging with following properties: - The cryptographic method for confidentiality is AES/CBC or 3DES/CBC provided by F.Crypto and F.IC\CL. - The cryptographic method for authenticity is CMAC for Retail-MAC provided by F.Crypto. - In a Secure Messaging protected command the method for confidentiality and the method for authenticity must be present. - The Secure Messaging session is limited by a Secure Messaging counter of 500.000; the decrease of the counter is depending on the length of the command and response APDUs.
+If a new Secure Messaging session is started, the counter is reset to 500.000. - The initialization vector is a zero-IV for 3DES encryption and an encrypted Send Sequence Counter (SSC) for AES encryption and CMAC and Retail-MAC. - A session key is used. - On any command that is not protected correctly with the session keys these are overwritten according to FIPS 140-3 [FIPS\140-3] (or better) and a new PACE authentication is required. - Keys and data in transient memory are overwritten after usage. - PACE Chip Authentication Mapping can optionally be used to authenticate the chip. - 3.
+Active Authentication with following properties: - According to [ICAO\9303] using RSA or ECDSA from F.IC\CL.

-- Update of current date is allowed for CVCA, domestic and foreign Document Verifier and domestic Extended Inspection System. - Only with a public key from an IS certificate the challenge-response authentication itself is performed. - The bitwise AND of the Certificate Holder Authorizations of a certificate chain is used for Terminal Authorization. - Verifying validity of certificate chain: - Certificates must be in the sequence: known CVCA [> CVCA...]> DV > IS. - Expiration dates must not be before the current date with the exception of CVCA.
+- 4. Chip Authentication with following properties: - According to TR-03110 [BSI\TR-03110-1] using DH or ECDH from F.IC\CL. - A usage counter of 50.000 prevents the unlimited usage of the key.
+After the limit is reached, the key is irreversibly blocked. - Session keys are created and stored for Secure Messaging replacing existing session keys. - The Secure Messaging session is limited by a Secure Messaging counter of 500.000; the decrease of the counter is depending on the length of the command and response APDUs.
+If a new Secure Messaging session is started, the counter is reset to 500.000. - Keys and data in transient memory are overwritten after usage. - 5.
+Terminal Authentication with following properties: - According to TR03110 [BSI\TR-03110-1] checking certificates with RSA or ECDSA from F.IC\CL. - It uses a challenge from the MRTD. - Usable only in a Secure Messaging session with Chip Authentication key or after PACE Chip Authentication Mapping with Secure Messaging established by the PACE protocol. - It distinguishes between the roles: - Country Verifier Certification Authority. - Domestic and foreign Document Verifier. - Domestic and foreign Extended Inspection System. - Update of CVCA certificate is allowed for CVCA. - Update of current date is allowed for CVCA, domestic and foreign Document Verifier and domestic Extended Inspection System. - Only with a public key from an IS certificate the challenge-response authentication itself is performed. - The bitwise AND of the Certificate Holder Authorizations of a certificate chain is used for Terminal Authorization. - Verifying validity of certificate chain: - Certificates must be in the sequence: known CVCA [ > CVCA...] > DV > IS. - Expiration dates must not be before the current date with the exception of CVCA.